-20 Questions & Answers About Visa's New Chargeback Dispute Process
+20 Questions & Answers About the Visa Claims Resolution Process

 In April 2018, Visa goes live with a new global dispute process called Visa Claims Resolution, or VCR.
 This new system aims to reduce timelines and simplify the chargeback dispute process by shifting from the current litigation-based model to a liability assignment model.

 While the new model is designed for overall simplification, it deviates from existing processes in key areas.
 Naturally, you may have a few questions about how this will impact your business policies, procedures, and bottom line.
 Don’t worry: we’re here to help.

 We’re here to answer all your questions about the new initiative and its impact on day-to-day operations and long-term strategies.